Skip to main content

 2.2 Mirror Local Video View

-If you wish to show the mirror view of the local participant, you can apply the transformation style to the participant's view.
+If you want to display the mirror view of the local participant, you can apply the transformation style to the participant's view.

 const ParticipantView = ({ participantId }) => {